Is Sex Binary if Sexual Reproduction Is Binary?

 Some critics of the binary model of human sex estimate that 1% to 2% of individuals are born intersex.
 For example, see: The Future of Sex and Gender in Psychology: Five Challenges to the Gender Binary.

-26. If one considers a binary to mean that two distributions are largely non-overlapping and internally homogenous, then there is a relative binary human sex system in a limited set of characteristics referred to by some as the genetics-gonad-genitalia triad (i.e., 3G sex).
-These 3G characteristics are tightly correlated with one another and have high internal reliability within-individuals. [internal citations omitted]
+24. If one considers a binary to mean that two distributions are largely non-overlapping and internally homogenous, then there is a relative binary human sex system in a limited set of characteristics referred to by some as the genetics-gonad-genitalia triad (i.e., 3G sex). [internal citations omitted]

 The gonads and internal genitals are each generally dimorphic, according to the authors.